ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

     Fill the name as Facebook

-    Provide API secret key and connector URL as created in Finalize step 4
+    Provide API secret key and Azure app service URL that you created (and saved to the text file) in Step 4.

 4. Click **Login with Connector App**.